Who we are:

 A carefully screened and trained RAN volunteer driver will pick up the senior (minimum age 60) at home, drive them to their medical appointment, wait with them, and drive them back home again.
 All of our insured drivers are volunteers who use their own vehicles to provide rides.
 Rides are available by appointment only, Monday through Friday from 8:30 am to 5:00 pm, and must be made a minimum of 7 business days before each appointment.

 We ask for a $12 donation for each round-trip ride, with no extra cost for a caregiver.
 No money is given to the driver and no tipping is allowed – an invoice will be sent the following month.
 If a senior is financially challenged, we ask them to pay what they can afford.
 We cover the greater Naperville area and include major hospitals.

 RAN Board of Directors:

 Mike is business director and co-founder of Naperville Senior Center, an adult day services facility dedicated to providing quality care to older adults, including those with cognitive or physical challenges.
 He is also founder, head chef and chief sales officer, at Sales Kitchen, a sales training and consulting company, begun in 2008, specializing in cooking up selling solutions to improve results.
-Mike is a Certified Sales Trainer, chair of the Naperville Area Chamber of Commerce Speakers Bureau, and team leader for American Cancer Society’s Relay For Life.
+Mike is a Certified Caregiver Coach, Certified Sales Trainer, past chair of the Naperville Area Chamber of Commerce Speakers Bureau, and team leader for American Cancer Society’s Relay For Life.
 Mike earned a degree in business administration, focusing on marketing, as well as an MBA from Northeastern University in Boston.
 He and his wife, Pam, have been residents of Naperville since 1994, where their two children attended Ranchview Elementary, Kennedy Junior High, and Naperville Central High School.